 Every year, the world gets “smaller.”
 It may not become physically smaller, but continuing innovations in transportation, logistics, and communication mean that it’s becoming ever-easier to move between Point A and Point B – no matter where those points are on the map.
-For many businesses, the world is truly becoming borderless.

 What we mean by 'borderless economy'